DefinitelyTyped/dt-mergebot/README.md

 # Running

-Ask Ryan for the bot's auth token.
+Ask Ryan for the bot's auth token (TypeScript team members: Look in the team OneNote).
 Don't run the bot under your own auth token as this will generate a bunch of spam from duplicate comments.

  > set AUTH_TOKEN=xxxxxxxxxxxxxxxxxxxxxxxxxxxx